StarRocks/starrocks/docs/administration/Profiling.md

 ## Table Creation

-### Data Model Selection
+### Table Type Selection

-StarRocks supports three kinds of data model: AGGREGATE KEY, UNIQUE KEY, and DUPLICATE KEY.
+StarRocks supports three table types: AGGREGATE KEY, UNIQUE KEY, and DUPLICATE KEY.
 All three are sorted by KEY.

 * AGGREGATE KEY: When the AGGREGATE KEY is the same, the old and new records are aggregated.
 The currently supported aggregate functions are SUM, MIN, MAX, REPLACE.
 Aggregate  model can aggregate data in advance, which is suitable for reporting and multi-dimensional analyses.